What are Red Slime Algae?

 I wish I had a perfect answer for this—and some science to back it up—but what I usually say in that instance is to just keep with it.
 Time and tank maturity are a factor.
 I’m not sure exactly what happens to turn the cyanobacteria imbalance into balance, but I can tell you that eventually, it happens.

 One day, you win the battle and the red slime algae fades away.
 So stay on it, stay positive and don’t let up.

-For more information, you may want to check out this video:
+For more information, you may want to check out these videos: